adobe/PIH/README.md

 The code was developed by [Ke Wang](people.eecs.berkeley.edu/~kewang).
 Ke was a research scientist intern working with [Michaël Gharbi](http://mgharbi.com/), [He Zhang](https://sites.google.com/site/hezhangsprinter/), [Zhihao Xia](https://likesum.github.io/), and [Eli Shechtman](https://research.adobe.com/person/eli-shechtman/) at Adobe research during the summer of 2022.

-Please contact Ke (kewang@adobe.com/kewang@berkeley.edu) or Michaël (mgharbi@adobe.com) for the manuscript submitted to CVPR 2023.
+Please contact Ke (kewang@adobe.com or kewang@berkeley.edu) or Michaël (mgharbi@adobe.com) for the manuscript submitted to CVPR 2023.
 Also, feel free to contact us if you have any question.
 We also provide an interactive demo repo, internally hosted at [here](https://git.azr.adobeitc.com/adobe-research/parametric_image_harmonization_demo).

 ## Prerequisites